oap-project/raydp/README.md

 ```

 ## Getting Started
 To start a Spark job on Ray, you can use the `raydp.init_spark` API.
-You can write Spark, PyTorch/Tensorflow, Ray code in the same python program to easily implement an end to end pipeline.
+You can write Spark, PyTorch/Tensorflow, Ray code in the same python program to easily implement an end-to-end pipeline.

 ### Classic Spark Word Count Example
 After we use RayDP to initialize a Spark cluster, we can use Spark as usual.